-Although starting a new InPrivate session is pretty simple, if you are setting up a shared device, or you do not want to save any browsing data, there’s an option to set InPrivate as the default when opening Microsoft Edge.
+Although starting a new InPrivate session is pretty simple, if you are setting up a shared device or do not want to save any browsing data, you can set InPrivate as the default option when opening Microsoft Edge.

 To start Edge InPrivate mode by default on Windows 11, use these steps: